sdsc/julia-roll/README.md

 environment variables they provide are otherwise defined.

-The build process requires the MKL libraries and assumes that the MKL modulefile provided by the SDSC intel-roll is available.
+The build process requires the MKL libraries and assumes that the MKL modulefile provided by the SDSC intelmpi-roll is available (note that previously, the MKL library and the intel compiler were provided by the intel-roll).
 It will build without the modulefile as long as the environment variables it provides are otherwise defined.